Skin · Condition

 Hormonally-driven symmetrical pigmentation — managed with gentle protocols.

 Melasma is a chronic pigmentation disorder causing symmetrical brown or grey-brown patches on the face, most commonly on the cheeks, forehead, upper lip and chin.
 It's strongly linked to hormonal factors (pregnancy, contraceptives, HRT) combined with UV exposure, and is one of the most difficult pigmentation conditions to treat.
-At Feonix Aesthetics in Coventry, we manage melasma with deliberately gentle protocols — aggressive treatment can paradoxically worsen it.
+At Feonix Aesthetics in Coventry, we treat melasma with the Fotona non-ablative fractional thulium laser as our primary intervention, supported by chemical peels — and rigorous daily sun protection as the foundation.
+Melasma is managed, not cured: maintenance is typically required, and hormonal triggers can drive recurrence.

 Melasma is caused by the overproduction of melanin by the melanocytes in the skin, but unlike simple sun damage, the underlying trigger is multifactorial and complex.
 Hormonal influences are one of the most significant factors; oestrogen and progesterone appear to stimulate melanin production, which is why melasma is so common during pregnancy, with the use of oral contraceptives, and during hormone replacement therapy.
 However, sun exposure is the most important exacerbating factor.
 UV radiation stimulates melanin production directly and can trigger or worsen melasma flares even when hormonal factors are well controlled.
 Heat, including infrared radiation and visible light, can also worsen melasma.
 Genetic predisposition plays a major role, and melasma tends to run in families.
 Stress, thyroid disorders, and certain medications have also been implicated as contributing factors.